ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 `-rmdup (--duplicates_removed)`: whether duplicates have already been removed from bam file.
 Default is false.

-`-narrowpeak (--narrowpeak_input)`: use this setting if you are starting from narrowpeak files rather than bam files.
+`-narrowpeak (--narrowpeak_input)`: use this setting if you are also supplying narrowpeak files.
+These should be in the same directory as input bam files.
 Default is false.

 ## Getting Started